Eviction Lawyer Cooper City, FL

 - Frequent Communication: Stay informed with continuous updates and clear insights at each step of the process.

-- Vigorous Court Representation: Our skilled attorneys advocate for your rights and ensure your best interests are upheld throughout the eviction process.
+- Vigorous Court Representation: Our skilled attorneys advocate for your rights, ensuring your best interests are upheld throughout the eviction proceedings.

 What should I do if my tenant has not paid the rent?

-Serve the tenant with a three-day notice demanding that rent be paid or the tenant must surrender the premises within three days, excluding the day of service, weekends, and holidays, unless otherwise stated in the lease.
+Serve the tenant with a Three-Day Notice demanding payment or possession of the property within three days (excluding the day of service, weekends, and holidays), unless otherwise stated in the lease.

 What is considered a wrongful eviction in Florida?